This is the second out of three entries of the tax declaration guide on tax deductions. We’ll cover:

 Finally, you can deduct 40% of pension benefits using the third field (Rentenleistungen).
 To do that, indicate the pension in full in the left box.
 The right box will automatically take 40% of it.

 Famous pillar 3a deductions take place here.
-At the time of writing, the maximum possible deduction is:
+For the tax year 2020, the maximum possible deduction is:

 - CHF 6,826 if you have a pillar 2